Also Known As

 The dosages of Gamma-oryzanol used are highly variable, with some studies using a lower dose (50mg once daily or 20mg thrice daily) and other studies using a markedly higher dosage (300-800mg daily).
 As there are no reliable benefits associated with Gamma-oryzanol supplementation in the first place, it is unsure what dosage should be recommended (if this supplement is to be recommended at all).

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Gamma Oryzanol has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects gamma oryzanol has on your body, and how strong these effects are.